uchicago-library/ldr_metadatastorage/README.md

         - The value of the element name MUST be a single word that uniquely identifies the extension metadata in the context of the input
     1. The element data is a compound element that contains the root element of whatever extension metadata is being added in addition to the core metadata

+See examples below for further guidance about how to construct POST new intellectual unit data to ldr metadata storage

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <input>